Electronic filing – Magistrates Court

 Sworn or affirmed documents are a special category of documents where additional rules apply for electronic filing.

-To electronically file an affirmed or sworn document, it must be sent to the registry as an imaged document in the approved electronic file format, Portable Document Format (PDF) (refer to Principal Registrar (Magistrates Court) approval 3 of 2018 (PDF, 22.8 KB)).
+To electronically file an affirmed or sworn document, it must be sent to the registry as an imaged document in the approved electronic file format, Portable Document Format (PDF) (refer to Principal Registrar (Magistrates Court) Approval 3 of 2018 (PDF, 22.8 KB)) and Principal Registrar (Magistrates Court) Approval 1 of 2024 (PDF, 189.0 KB).

 The original affirmed or sworn document must be retained for 7 years from the date of filing.
 The party or solicitor filing the document must produce the paper form of the document if required by the court during that timeframe.